hnguyen094/Living-IF/if_projects/test.materials/Release/source.txt

 		otherwise if happiness > 30:
 			say "crying.
 You miss them so much.
 Everyone you loved, dying one by one. [italic type]Everyone dies.[roman type]
 It[']s your turn. [run paragraph on]";
 		otherwise if happiness > 0:
 			say "but only for a brief moment to imagine a large syringe of pentobarbital.
 You reach for it and plunged it into your heart.
-You close your eyes while making sure the full dose enters your bloodstream.";
+You close your eyes while making sure the full dose enters your bloodstream. [run paragraph on]";
 		end the story;
-		say "You won[']t wake again.";
+		say "You won't wake again.";
 	otherwise:
 		say "[line break]You get up again, though. [italic type]There's a time and place for everything.
 But not now.";
 	stop the action.